By Ed Warner

 By Stephen A. Laubach

 In 1935, in the midst of relentless drought, Aldo Leopold purchased an abandoned farm along the Wisconsin River near Baraboo, Wisconsin.
 An old chicken coop, later to become famous as the Leopold “Shack,” was the property’s only intact structure.
 The Leopold family embraced this spent farm as a new kind of laboratory—a place to experiment on restoring health to an ailing piece of land.
 Here, Leopold found inspiration for writing A Sand County Almanac, his influential book of essays on conservation and ethics.
-Living a Land Ethic chronicles the formation of the 1,600-acre reserve surrounding the Shack, which is known today as the Leopold Memorial Reserve.
+Living a Land Ethic chronicles the willingness of farmers who were neighbors to the "Shack" to voluntarily agree to conserve their neighborhood.
+Sand County Foundation met those neighbors, secured their agreements, and then set in motion education, monitoring, and engagement for private conservation inspired by Leopold's writings.

 By Joe Nick Patoski